pjotrp/once-only/README.md

 ### PBS

 Once-only has PBS support built-in.
+It only uses the 'qsub' and 'qstat' commands.

 Basically use the --pbs option:

 ```sh
 once-only --pbs /bin/cat ~/.bashrc